Joostvtz/joostvantzand.github.io/index.md

 # Little Fox Theme for Jekyll

-This is a sample index page to show how content from your index.md / index.html will be injected before the Posts heading.
+This is a sample index page to show how content from your index.md / index.html will be injected before the Posts heading.  blablabla
 Remove the content from index.md to hide this section.